Chapter 33

 "[28] Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell."

-After reflecting upon this verse one might ask: "What is our Lord saying?
-What is He telling us?"
-I believe we can gain an understanding of this verse by reflecting upon the following questions: "Do we believe and accept that Jesus Christ is our Lord?
-Do we really and truly believe and accept the fact that no matter what the circumstances or situations we may be in, Jesus Christ is still our Lord and our Savior?"
+To help us understand this verse we will reflect upon the following questions: "Do we believe and accept that Jesus Christ is our Lord?”
+“Do we really and truly believe and accept the fact that no matter what circumstances or situations we may be in, Jesus Christ is still our one and only Lord and our Savior?"

-SOME EXAMPLES OF THE FAITHFUL
+THREE EXAMPLES OF THE FAITHFUL

 Our first example is that of,